contributte/console/.docs/README.md

 ## Example command

-In case of having `console.php` as entrypoint (see below), this would add a user with username `john.doe` to database:
+In case of having `console.php` as entrypoint (see below), this would add a user with username `john.doe`:

 > `php console.php user:add john.doe`